-If the Issuer acquires or originates mortgage credit assets located for the purposes of the ACS Acts in Ireland and secured on commercial property or mortgage credit assets (whether secured on residential property or commercial property) which are located outside of Ireland for the purposes of the ACS Acts (see Risk Factors), RMBS, CMBS or mortgage credit assets denominated in a currency other than euro or the Issuer issues Mortgage Covered Securities denominated in a currency other than euro, the Pool Hedge, the Balance Sheet Hedge or, as applicable, the JPMS Hedge, will not hedge any interest rate or currency risks associated with those mortgage credit assets or, as applicable Mortgage Covered Securities and any such risks will have to be addressed by amending the above hedging arrangements or putting in place new hedging arrangements which may be with counterparties other than EBS or JPMS.
+If the Issuer acquires or originates mortgage credit assets located for the purposes of the ACS Acts in Ireland and secured on commercial property or mortgage credit assets (whether secured on residential property or commercial property) which are located outside of Ireland for the purposes of the ACS Acts (see Risk Factors), RMBS, CMBS or mortgage credit assets denominated in a currency other than euro or the Issuer issues Mortgage Covered Securities denominated in a currency other than euro, neither the Pool Hedge nor the Balance Sheet Hedge will hedge any interest rate or currency risks associated with those mortgage credit assets or, as applicable Mortgage Covered Securities and any such risks will have to be addressed by amending the above hedging arrangements or putting in place new hedging arrangements which may be with counterparties other than EBS.
 See also Risk Factors - Cover assets hedge contracts.